Kammwamba Thermal Power Station: Overview and history

-As of November 2016, Malawi had installed capacity of 351 megawatts of electric power generation.
+As of November 2016, Malawi had installed a capacity of 351 megawatts of electric power generation.
 Peak demand stood at 350 megawatts, leaving very little room for flexibility.
 This has exposed the Malawi grid to recurrent, crippling load shedding.
 It has also starved big industrial and manufacturing projects, especially in the areas of mining and processing, slowing national development and job creation.

 As far back as 2013, the government of Malawi began engaging the China Gezhouba Group Company (CGGC), to design, build and operate a coal-fired electricity-generation power plant at Kammwamba, in Southern Malawi.
 The money needed for construction would be borrowed from the Export–Import Bank of China.
 At that time, it was expected that the coal would be sourced within Malawi, where coal reserves are estimated at 22,000,000,000 tons.
 In January 2014, the cost of the project was valued at US$295 million.

 In May 2014, plans to build this power station were concretized.
-The new plans called for starting with a 300 megawatt development, expandable in the future to 1,000 megawatts.
-The primary source of the coal to fire the power station, was identified as the Moatize coalfields in neighboring Mozambique.
+The new plans called for starting with a 300-megawatt development, expandable in the future to 1,000 megawatts.
+The primary source of the coal to fire the power station was identified as the Moatize coalfields in neighboring Mozambique.
 The imported coal would be hauled to the site via the nearby railway line.

 The power generated at this station, would be relayed to a 400kV substation at Phombeya, in Balaka District, where it would be integrated into the Malawian national electricity grid.